onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 You choose to get the partitioned mesh in nodal connectivity, i.e. cell->vertex connectivity.

 *Remark : The object in `ParaDiGM` in which partitioned nodal meshes are stored is `part_mesh_nodal`.
-Here we get this object from `mpart` to directly have access to the arrays we are interested in.*
+Here we get this object from `mpart` to have a direct access to the arrays we are interested in.*

 Let's start with the vertices composing the subdomain.
 How many vertices are there?
-What is their global number?
+What are their global ids?
 What are their coordinates?

 ```{code-cell}
 %%code_block -p exercise_1 -i 7